queval-j/Backbone-Extend/README.md

 Backbone-Extend
 ===============

-Backbon-extend provides new features in order to enhance the Web Application made with Backbone (https://github.com/jashkenas/backbone).
+Backbon-extend provides new features in order to enhance the Web Applications made with Backbone (https://github.com/jashkenas/backbone).

 Currently, Backbone-Extend has :
 - Backbone.Application :